seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 **The Target:** Add a bounds check to `app/actions/progress.ts` so a malicious or buggy plugin can never submit an out-of-range score.

 **The Concept:** Recall that `completeLesson` already refuses to trust the client's `userId` — it only trusts Clerk's server-verified session.
 But there's a second, equally important boundary we haven't guarded yet: the `score` value itself.
 A plugin is just browser JavaScript, and browser JavaScript can be tampered with (someone could edit the SQL Sandbox's code in DevTools to call `onComplete({ score: 9999 })`).
-The transaction boundary described in the architecture explicitly checks this exact condition before ever touching the database — throwing a "Transaction Integrity Violation" if the score falls outside 0–100 [1]:
+We explicitly check this condition before ever touching the database — throwing a "Transaction Integrity Violation" if the score falls outside 0–100:

 ```typescript
 if (score < 0 || score > 100) {